klips-project/rabbitmq-worker/README.md

 Consider a job definition given as JSON as described in [job example](#jobexample)

-The dispatcher cares about this job by sending messages to several workers which handle inidivdual tasks, reporting errors and determining when a job has completely finished.
+The dispatcher cares about this job by sending messages to several workers which handle individual tasks, reporting errors and determining when a job has completely finished.

 It assumes that jobs are sent to a message queue.
 The dispatcher receives the job JSON, determines which single tasks it consists of and for every single task, sends a message to a queue that is named equally as the `type` given in a task.